 What Is the Sirtfood Diet?

 The Sirtfood diet emphasizes eating foods that may interact with a family of proteins known as sirtuin proteins (now the name of the diet is starting to make sense).
 Sirtuins have been heavily researched and preliminary studies have shown some promising benefits.
 Each member of the sirtuin family plays an integral role in regulating things like our metabolism, internal body clock, longevity and aging.
 Because of the role they play in metabolism, some experts are calling sirtuins “skinny genes” for their potential role in weight loss.
-Before we get into that, what kind of foods are found in a sirtfood diet?

 Well, believe it or not, you aren’t even actually consuming sirtuins on this diet.
 You’re consuming foods rich in polyphenols (carry antioxidant properties) that supposedly activate sirtuins.